6 Growth Experiments Sidekick Ran to Improve Retention

 Retention is a tricky beast.
 It can sneak up on you and sink your entire endeavor.
 Getting your new user retention experience right often takes iteration and patience, but it’s always, always, always worth the effort.

-We’ve been working to improve retention at Sidekick—a HubSpot Sales product—for the better part of a year now.
+We’ve been working to improve retention at Sidekick (now known as HubSpot Sales)—for the better part of a year now.
 And with the help of our excellent team, we’ve found some success after running numerous growth experiments to solve our retention challenge.

 Note: the data in these—and the following—charts are all fake; but the lessons are 100% real.